-For almost every common ailment or minor injury, there’s a natural treatment that will help you make your family feel better and make you feel better about treating them without chemicals and unnecessary preservatives.
-Here’s how to make a natural first aid kit for your family.
+For almost every common ailment or minor injury, there’s a natural treatment that works and will give you peace of mind about treating them without scary ingredients and unnecessary preservatives.
+Here’s how to make a first aid kit with only all-natural ingredients for your family.

 While you may not put these natural treatments into a little canvas bag or plastic box with a big red cross on it, keep them on hand for fast access when you need to treat someone in your family.